Last updated on August 30th, 2023 at 11:19 am

 - Social security contributions

-Social security contributions, meanwhile, are largely covered by your employer, although you’ll also be liable to pay a percentage of your salary or wages towards it.
+Meanwhile, your employer largely covers social security contributions, although, you’ll also be liable to pay a percentage of your salary or wages towards it.

-Both income tax and social security payments are automatically deducted from your pay, and it’s important to check what the tax-free allowances and payable percentages currently are.
-This way you’ll know exactly how much you’ll take home from your job.
+Your pay automatically excludes income tax and social security deductions.
+Keep in mind that it’s important to check what the tax-free allowances and payable percentages currently are.
+This lets you know exactly how much you’ll take home from your job.

-The vibrant culture, gorgeous architecture and golden weather all help make Spain one of the most sought-after places for expatriates.
-But the living expenses can be more steep than what many are used to.
-It’s a good idea to factor this in, so you can plan your spending according to your income and lifestyle.
+The vibrant culture, gorgeous architecture, and golden weather all help make Spain one of the most sought-after places for expatriates.
+However, the living expenses can be more steep than what many are used to.
+It’s a good idea to factor this in so you can plan your spending according to your income and lifestyle.

-We recommend sitting down and writing down your anticipated costs in a given month.
-This budget plan should include:
+We recommend writing down your anticipated costs in a given month.
+This budget plan may include:

 - Rent payments